 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The Spousal Impoverishment Protection Law applies for nursing home admissions occurring on or after September 30, 1989.
+Protection under the law applies to nursing home, in-home and community type care services under the Medicaid Aged and Disabled Waiver.
 The purpose of the law is to allow the community spouse to keep some of the couple’s income and assets while still qualifying the nursing home spouse for Medicaid.
 (Click here to download brochure)

 A snapshot of the couple’s assets is taken in order to determine the community spouse’s share.
 The snapshot reflects the couple’s assets at the time of the Medicaid applicant’s FIRST continuous (minimum 30 days) institutionalization (nursing facility or hospital).